email: roadarch@outlook.com

 Los Angeles, CA

 The Vista Theatre opened in 1923 as the Bard Hollywood Theatre.
 It was renamed in the late 1920s.
 The theatre's design is a combination of Egyptian and Spanish Renaissance styles.
 The theatre closed in 2020 and was purchased by filmmaker Quentin Tarantino in 2021.
-It remains closed in 2022 and the neon has been removed from the sign.
-In 2023, the building was painted gold.
+It remained closed in 2022.
+In 2023, the building was painted gold, the neon was restored, and the theatre reopened.
 For more, see these websites: 1, 2, 3, and 4. [map]

 Southside Theatre